What is alcoholism?

 - Continuing to drink despite clear evidence of harmful consequences

 There are different treatments available for people diagnosed with alcoholism but a key stage of treatment is detoxification.

 Detox involves stopping drinking completely so that the body can adjust to being without alcohol.
 During this time, a person may experience alcohol withdrawal symptoms.

-Ongoing treatment generally falls into one of three main camps:
+Ongoing treatment generally falls into one of two main camps:

 Psychological and psychosocial treatments can involve counselling to help you understand and change your attitude towards drinking.

 - Cognitive Behavioural Therapy (CBT) can also be offered to help change negative thought patterns which lead to drinking.